 It was initially thought that the original exterior was damaged during the alterations, but a study in 1999 showed that much of the original work was still intact:

 “At the western end of the building on Central, for example, “Pheil Hotel” is chiseled above the old doorway.
 Egg-and-dart trim in terra cotta runs along the building’s front.
 At the old bank, the missing panels reveal giant windows topped with fan lites.” -Architect Tim Clemmons

-The Pheil Family, descendants of Abram C. Pheil, still own part of the property, and the reason for the property falling into ruin is because First States Investors, a real estate investment trust, had a lease on the land and buildings until the year 2058.
+The Pheil Family, descendants of Abram C. Pheil, still owned part of the property, and the reason for the property fell into ruin is because First States Investors, a real estate investment trust, had a lease on the land and buildings until the year 2058.
 First States had the lease since 2004 when they acquired it through a package deal of about a thousand properties.
-They have tried numerous ways to get out of the lease of restructure it, going as far as to file a lawsuit in 2010.
+They have tried numerous ways to get out of the lease of restructuring it, going as far as to file a lawsuit in 2010.